Observatory Cinema \\ All Light, Everywhere

 All Light, Everywhere presents this authoritarian use of photography without ever losing sight of the medium’s potential to subvert.
 Anthony’s self-reflexive style makes room for both ambiguity and the sublime, employing verité, performance, and archival research to frame and reframe, underline and undermine.
 The film stands as a rebuke of the very images it uses to construct its argument.
 All Light, Everywhere orients the viewer toward a more democratic approach to the image, forsaking the illusion of certainty for a shared journey towards truth.

 This event is outdoors, so please dress appropriately – we recommend that you bring your own blankets and cushions to make the most of this experience.
+Observatory Cinema will go-ahead whatever the weather (rain or shine).
+We recommend you dress warmly, wear layers and bring a waterproof coat.
+If adverse weather conditions mean that the event is unable to progress safely and the event is cancelled, ticket holders will be issued with a refund.
+Please note no dogs are allowed on site.
 We have taken into account government guidance relating to social distancing, and will safely accommodate you and your group from arrival through to departure.

 Tickets are priced at £20 per plot, and each plot comfortably seats up to 6 people.
 If you have any access requirements, we have a number of wheelchair-accessible plots available (at a concessionary rate, suitable for one wheelchair user plus guests).
 Please select this option at checkout, or call Ticket Quarter Monday and Friday, 10am – 5pm on 0344 8000 410 to assist with your booking.